 (a) Practice Before Supreme Court or Court of Appeals—Bar Membership Required; Exceptions.

 (1) Bar Membership Required.
-No person may practice law before the Supreme Court or Court of Appeals who is not an active member of the State Bar of Nevada except as provided by SCR 42 and subject to Rule 46(a)(3).
+No attorney may practice law before the Supreme Court or Court of Appeals who is not an active member of the State Bar of Nevada except as provided by SCR 42, 43, and subject to Rule 46(a)(3).

 (2) Appearance of Counsel.
-Counsel for each party shall file a formal written notice of appearance as counsel of record on appeal within 14 days after service of the notice of appeal.
-A notice of appeal signed by an attorney will be treated as a notice of appearance by that attorney.
+An attorney must appear in a case in order to file documents in that case.
+Signing a notice of appeal or original petition or being listed as counsel for a party on the notice of appeal, original petition, or in the case appeal statement filed pursuant to Rule 3(f) will be treated as a notice of appearance for that attorney.
+Otherwise, counsel for each party must file a formal written notice of appearance as counsel of record on appeal within 14 days after service of the notice of appeal.
 An attorney who will participate in oral argument of a case must have filed a written notice of appearance with the clerk of the Supreme Court no later than 7 days before the date set for oral argument.

 (3) Foreign Counsel.
 If foreign counsel has been granted permission to appear under SCR 42 upon a motion in district court, that attorney must file a copy of the district court’s order with the clerk of the Supreme Court.
 If foreign counsel appears before the Supreme Court or Court of Appeals in the first instance, that attorney must file a motion in the Supreme Court or Court of Appeals as provided by SCR 42.
-If foreign counsel is associated on the briefs or any other documents submitted for filing, all such briefs and documents shall be signed by Nevada counsel, who shall be responsible to the court for the content.
-If foreign counsel is associated upon oral argument, Nevada counsel shall be present during oral argument and shall be responsible to the court for all matters presented.
+If foreign counsel is associated on the briefs or any other documents submitted for filing, all such briefs and documents must be signed by Nevada counsel, who will be responsible to the court for the content.
+If foreign counsel is associated upon oral argument, Nevada counsel must be present during oral argument and will be responsible to the court for all matters presented.

 (b) Reserved.

 (c) Appointment of Counsel—Indigent Criminal, Habeas Corpus Cases.
-Only the court may appoint counsel to represent indigent criminal defendants and indigent habeas corpus petitioners in original proceedings before the court.
+In original proceedings before the court, only the court may appoint counsel or remand for the appointment of counsel to represent indigent criminal defendants and indigent habeas corpus petitioners.

-(d) Withdrawal, Substitution, or Discharge of Attorney in Criminal Appeals.
-The withdrawal, substitution, or discharge of an attorney in a criminal appeal pending before the Supreme Court or Court of Appeals shall be governed by this Rule.
+(d) Withdrawal, Substitution, or Discharge of Attorney in Criminal Cases.
+The withdrawal, substitution, or discharge of an attorney in criminal cases pending before the Supreme Court or Court of Appeals is governed by this Rule.

 (1) In General.
-After the filing of a notice of appeal, any stipulation or motion that effects a change in the representation of a party to the appeal must be filed in the court.
+After the filing of a notice of appeal or petition, any stipulation or motion that effects a change in the representation of a party to the appeal or petition must be filed with the clerk of the Supreme Court.

 (2) Substitution.
-A substitution or change of counsel may be effected by serving and filing a substitution in the Supreme Court or Court of Appeals, signed by the affected attorneys and the client or, in lieu of the client’s signature, an affidavit of counsel stating that the client has been informed of and consents to the substitution.
-The Supreme Court or Court of Appeals may disapprove a substitution that does not have the necessary signatures or affidavit.
+A substitution or change of counsel may be effected by serving and filing a substitution in the Supreme Court or Court of Appeals, signed by the affected attorneys and the client or, in lieu of the client’s signature, an affidavit or declaration of counsel stating that the client has been informed of and consents to the substitution.
+The Supreme Court or Court of Appeals may disapprove a nonconforming substitution.

 (3) Withdrawal.